Solidity-Encode-Group8/Final-Project-DEX/smartcontracts/README.md

 In DEXagna, the `GlobalBaseV1Fees` contract recieves all the fees from all the pools and it is created by the factory contract (and not the pair contracts).

-## fees claims
+## fees claims and $LASA token
 TBD

+### `claimFeesFor` function of GlobalBaseV1Fees
-For the moment everybody can claims the amount they want of each token.
+Only $LASA token holders can claim the amount they want of fees (they need to specify a token and an amount).

-So we need to imporve `claimFeesFor` function
+### `mint` function for $LASA
+For the moment, each LP get 100000 $LASA token.
+(The amount is not important for the moment because in order to claim they just need a balance >0 )
+Also everyone can mint $LASA token (to be improved).

 # Deployment of the smart contracts
 Check the README from the two different folders in order to see how to deploy the contracts